Character & Fitness Requirements

 State Bar Character and Fitness Requirements

 An applicant’s character and fitness to practice law must be established as a prerequisite for licensure to practice law in any state.
-That means, when you apply to sit for the bar exam, you will be required to provide relevant detailed background information that will be carefully evaluated by the bar examiners in the state in which you intend to apply.
-Any information that is discovered during the course of this background investigation that reflects adversely upon your character or fitness to practice may be treated as cause for further investigation.
-Information about events that occurred before and during law school is requested as part of this process.
+Therefore, when you apply to sit for the bar exam, you will be required to provide relevant, detailed background information that will be carefully evaluated by the bar examiners in the state in which you apply.
+Any information discovered during the course of this background investigation that reflects negatively upon your character and fitness to practice law may be treated as cause for further investigation.
+Information regarding events that occurred both before and during law school is requested as part of this process.

-As part of your Bar application, many states will ask you to submit a copy of your law school application.
+As part of your bar exam application, many states as that you submit a copy of your law school application.
 The State Bar’s Character and Fitness Committee will compare your answers to its questions with those provided in your law school application.
-Because discrepancies can result in adverse consequences, it is imperative that the information you provide on your law school application is accurate and complete.
-If your answers on your law school application are inconsistent with your responses on your Bar application, the Board of Bar Examiners will likely initiate a more intensive review of your file.
-You may suffer sanctions, including revocation of law school admission; the Board may delay your certification of fitness; or the Board may determine that you are not fit to practice, which means you will be unable to take the bar and, subsequently, practice law.
-Acceptance by John Marshall Law School does not guarantee certification by any state’s Board of Bar Examiners.
+Discrepancies can result in adverse consequences, so it is imperative that the information you provide on your law school application is accurate and complete.
+If your answers on your law school application are inconsistent with those on your bar exam application, the Board of Bar Examiners will likely initiate a more intensive review of your file.
+Should that occur, you may suffer sanctions, including: revocation of law school admission; delay in certification of fitness; or the Board may determine that you are not fit to practice law, which means you will be unable to sit for the bar exam and, subsequently, practice law.
+Acceptance by Atlanta’s John Marshall Law School does not guarantee certification by any state’s Board of Bar Examiners.

 Guidance on Answering the Character and Fitness Questions

-Specific guidance on the five fitness and character questions found on our application for admission is provided below.
-Two principles must govern as you complete this part of the application:
+Specific guidance pertaining to each of the five character and fitness questions found on the application for admission is provided below.
+However, two principles must govern as you complete this portion of the application:

 - When in doubt, disclose.

-- If you have any questions, please email the Admissions Department at firstname.lastname@example.org or the Office of Student Services at email@example.com.
+- If you have any questions, please email the Office of Admissions at firstname.lastname@example.org or the Office of Student Services at email@example.com.